NLP-UG-2022-23/Sztywne_Gity_Summary/README.md

 15. Sign Language - Language without Sound

-GeStUrEs, such as iconics, deictics, and beats, are non-linguistic movements that accompany speech but do not form completee language systems.
-TheY serve different purposes, like reflecting speech, pointing, or emPhasizing certain words.
-However, gestures la.ck the complexity and variety of ideas expressed in languages like english OR French, and they do not possess the unique design features of language.
+Gestures, such as iconics, deictics, and beats, are non-linguistic movements that accompany speech but do not form complete language systems.
+They serve different purposes, like reflecting speech, pointing, or emphasizing certain words.
+However, gestures lack the complexity and variety of ideas expressed in languages like English or French, and they do not possess the unique design features of language.